joel/csvbuilder-importer/README.md

 # Usage

 Importing data from a CSV is critical and requires two validation layers.
-First, you need to ensure data in the CSV are correct, and Second, you need to provide data that respects the system's business logic before importing.
+First, you need to ensure data from the CSV are correct, and Second, you need to check that data respects the business logic before inserting it into the system.

 To do that, `Csvbuilder::Import` use `ActiveModel::Validations` so you can write your validations in the `CsvImportModel`.